jamesdrayton/jamesdrayton/README.md

 - ⚡ Fun fact: ...
 -->

 My name is James Drayton Beninger, but my friends call me Drayton.
-I was born in Canada, but I mostly grew up in Bangladesh, Indonesia, and Barbados.
+I was born in Canada, but I grew up living in Bangladesh, Indonesia, and Barbados.
 I love to work on fine-grained practical programming projects, but I'm always interested in learning more about techniques and address larger questions.

 I recently graduated from the University of British Columbia with a Bachelor's in Cognitive Systems.
 This allowed me to learn computer science while supplementing my